 We get many people asking us teeth whitening questions online at DentalChat.
-Teeth whitening question such as, how can I get my teeth whiter or how can I remove my teeth stains?
+Teeth whitening questions such as, how can I get my teeth whiter or how can I remove my teeth stains?
 Here are some teeth whitening suggestions - that may or may not work.
-That is, usually teeth whitening can make the teeth whiter and brighter.
-Though, there are some teeth that may be too heavily stained - hence, they do not become so white in color.
-As we will discuss, staining and yellowing of teeth can vary greatly person to person.
-A person with long standing teeth staining, may not be able to have the stains on their teeth removed after a dental prophy cleaning at their local dental office.
+That is, usually, teeth whitening can make the teeth whiter and brighter.
+Though there are some teeth that may be too heavily stained - hence, they do not become so white in color.
+As we will discuss, the staining and yellowing of teeth can vary greatly from person to person.
+A person with long-standing tooth staining, may not be able to have the stains on their teeth removed after a dental prophy cleaning at their local dental office.
 On the other hand, if have light teeth staining - by getting a local dental prophy cleaning at your dentist office, the light teeth stains may be removed by a simple dental prophy cleaning?
 So, the degree of staining and yellowing of teeth does make a difference.

-One note - if have any sensitive teeth or have a sensitive tooth, bleaching or whitening may actually make it worse possibly.
+There are many millions of people that suffer from daily sensitive teeth pain when eating ice cream or having a cold drink.
+Some of these people have yellowish-looking teeth around the gingival area and wish to get their teeth whiter.
+For these people, if they have any sensitive teeth or have a sensitive tooth, bleaching or whitening may actually make it worse possibly.
 Good to have it looked at by a dentist and have it taken care of before starting teeth whitening.
 Some teeth whitening or teeth bleaching procedures may cause tooth sensitivity or cause a person to have sensitive teeth - that is may cause some teeth to become sensitive or to have a sensitive tooth.

-If you’re reading this article, you are probably like most people who have some degree of teeth staining or wants whiter teeth – someone who is concerned about their teeth color and appearance.
-The appearance and color of your smile is one of the things people notice right away.
+If you’re reading this article, you are probably like most people who have some degree of teeth staining or want whiter teeth – someone who is concerned about the color of their teeth and appearance.
+The appearance and color of your smile are some of the things people notice right away.
 Keep reading to learn more about options for improving your smile.
 Always, use common sense and check with your dentist if having tooth pain or discomfort.
-Follow proper oral hygiene - do not over brush or over zealous use teeth whitening products, as it may cause various teeth problems such as teeth sensitivity.
+Follow proper oral hygiene - do not over brush or overzealous use teeth whitening products, as it may cause various teeth problems such as teeth sensitivity.

 - Improving the Teeth Color by using Teeth Whitening Treatment